-An ash and auto shredder residue ("ASR") recovery and recycling project was awarded to Covanta Projects LLC.
-This project, when permitted and built, has the potential to divert 60-80% of the H-POWER ash that is currently disposed at WGSL.
+A project for the processing and beneficial reuse of ash was awarded to Covanta Projects LLC.
+The project is pending approval by EQT, the new owner of Covanta, anticipated by the end of 2021.
+This project, when permitted and built, has the potential to divert at least 60% of the H-POWER ash that is currently disposed at WGSL.

 Approximately 30,000 tons per year of ASR is disposed at WGSL.
 Although ASR was envisioned to be diverted to H-POWER, evaluation of ASR test data has concluded that the high Fluorine and Chlorine content of the material can be extremely harmful to the boiler.
 The matter is pending further evaluation and possible testing.
-The ash and ASR project considers ASR processing as a potential future option.
+The ash project may consider ASR processing as a potential future option.